telerik/winforms-docs/scheduler/appearance/themes-and-appearance.md

 ---
 title: Themes and appearance
-page_title: Themes and appearance | UI for WinForms Documentation
+page_title: Themes and appearance | RadScheduler
 description: The control is shipped with a rich set of themes that allow you to easily build slick interfaces with the look-and-feel of Windows, Office, Outlook, etc.
 slug: winforms/scheduler/appearance/themes-and-appearance
 tags: themes,and,appearance